CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-default-software.md

 ### Connecting to your desktop

-1. After [log in](./sd-desktop-login.md), you will see all your virtual desktops listed at the front page, under *All connections*.
+1. After [login](./sd-desktop-login.md), you will see all your virtual desktops listed at the front page, under *All connections*.

 2. Select project (e.g. `project_NNNNN`) and click the plus-sign.